A Novel real-time arrhythmia detection model using YOLOv8: Methodology

 \subsection{Training}

-In this study, we trained a YOLOv8 nano (YOLOv8n) model from scratch.
-The YOLOv8n model achieved a validation mAP of 37.3 on the COCO val2017 dataset at a speed of 0.99 ms per image on an A100 using weights exported in TensorRT.
+In this study, we trained a YOLOv8 nano (YOLOv8n) model without using pretrained weights.
 The YOLOv8n model comprises only 3.2M parameters with 8.7B FLOPS.
 We chose this model for its prediction speeds for home-based real-time arrhythmia detection \cite{Jocher_YOLO_by_Ultralytics_2023}.
-Furthermore, we can easily deploy our model on edge deployment devices such as the Raspberry Pi, on cloud services such as AWS SageMaker \cite{zhang2023edge}, and as an app on mobile phones \cite{ju2023fracture}.
+Our model was trained on Tesla V100-SXM2-16GB.
+The model training parameters are as follows: (1) epochs: 200, (2) optimiser: SGD, (3) batch size: 64, (4) initial learning rate: 0.01, (5) momentum: 0.937, (6) weight decay: 0.0005, (7) IoU threshold: 0.7, (8) warmup epochs: 3.0, (9) warmup momentum: 0.8, (10) NMS: False, (11) cls gain: 2, (12) patience: 50, (13) WIoU$_t$: 15, (14) WIoU$_n$: 515.
+In addition, we applied mosaic augmentation during the first 50 epochs in training, as shown in Figure \ref{fig: training dataset}.
+We kept the class balance the same between the train, validation, and test set, with 70\% of the dataset used for training, 20\% for validation, and 10\% for testing for holdout training.

-Our model was trained on Tesla V100-SXM2-16GB on Google Colab.
-The model training parameters are as follows: (1) optimiser: SGD, (2) batch size: 16, (3) initial learning rate: 0.01, (4) momentum: 0.937, (5) weight decay: 0.0005, (6) IoU: 0.7, (7) warmup epochs: 3.0, (8) warmup momentum: 0.8, (9) NMS: False.
-In addition, automatic mosaic augmentation was applied online during the first 190 epochs in training.
-Holdout was conducted to train the model.
-We kept the class balance the same between the train, validation and test set, with 82\% of the dataset used for training, 12\% for validation and 6\% for testing.
+The model detects each beat within the 10-second window in the image and assigns it a class out of the 5 AAMI classes.
+This is then validated against the ground truth annotations for training and measuring key metrics.